 The UK government is in negotiations with the EU to enable UK businesses to participate in the next generation of European research and innovation programmes starting in 2021 – Horizon Europe.

 They secured the UK’s ability to continue to apply into Horizon 2020 until 31st December 2020; however past that date, we’re still unclear on what a ‘deal’ will look like, or to what extent UK organisations will be able to involved.

 Luckily, there is some information available regarding the scenario of a ‘no deal’ Brexit.

-The Government’s minimum aim for all scenarios post-Brexit is that UK organisations will still be able to participate in projects as a non-EU country, otherwise known as a ‘Third Country’.
+The Government’s minimum aim for all Grant Funding Post-Brexit scenarios is that UK organisations will still be able to participate in projects as a non-EU country, otherwise known as a ‘Third Country’.

 As a Third Country, UK organisations can still bid to, participate in, and lead the majority of Horizon Europe projects, however there are likely to be some exclusions depending on competition eligibility criteria!

 Prior to the UK leaving the EU in January 2020, the UK Government had planned a funding guarantee via UKRI, in the event of funding from the European Commission ceasing if the country left the transition period without a deal.
 Luckily, due to the Withdrawal Agreement, this guarantee does not seem to be needed as UKRI say:

 “UK researchers and businesses can continue to apply for Horizon 2020 funding.
 This includes: